-Executive Director of the Kentucky Office of Vocational Rehabilitation, responsible for providing vocational rehabilitation services to more than 25,000 Kentuckians with disabilities.
+Dr. David Beach received his Ph.D. in Educational Psychology and his master's of Rehabilitation Counseling from the University of Kentucky in 2006.
+Currently, he is the Director of the Disability Resource Center at UK and has been in that position since 2015.
+Before this post, Dr. Beach was the Executive Director of the Kentucky Office of Vocational Rehabilitation, responsible for providing vocational rehabilitation services to more than 25,000 Kentuckians with disabilities.
 While there, he gained national recognition for integrating asset development and financial literacy programs into the public VR program.
-He has served the profession in many service-related roles, most recently as President of the National Rehabilitation Association, and is the current Southeast Regional National Rehabilitation, and fieldwork courses.
+He has served the profession in many service-related roles, most recently as President of the National Rehabilitation Association, and is the current Southeast Regional National Rehabilitation Association President-Elect.
 Dr. Beach teaches Vocational Assessment, Rural Rehabilitation, and fieldwork courses.
 Dr. Beach's research interests include rehabilitation counselor professional development, poverty related issues of persons with disabilities, counselor mentoring and transition of students with disabilities to post-secondary institutions.